 When diesel-electric and full electric locomotives were developed in the 1930’s, the concept of the ‘deadman’ control was adopted from street railways.
 There is a persistent myth that these controls started with steam locomotives.
 In fact, an earlier version of this article included that myth – now busted!

 It’s worth noting that the railways now call these devices ‘Driver Safety Devices’ or DSD.
-See a modern DSD at the Arrowvale Electronics web site.
+Read more about rail DSDs on the Railcar.co.uk website website.

 Elevators moved from manual control to automatic control, eliminating the need for elevator operators and the need for ‘deadman’ controls.